By R. Michael Johnson

 Granted, the paper's coverage of the disaster on the local front was outstanding, and did deserve recognition.

 Since that time, the paper has been sold at least four times, has had at least a half-dozen publishers and at least as many editors.
-Nearly all - if not every one - of the longtime staff from 1974 is either retired or have passed away.
+Nearly all - if not every one - of the longtime staff from 1974 is either retired or has passed away.

 It was just a few years ago that the words, "A Pulitizer Prize Winning Newspaper" were finally taken off the flag and masthead of the paper.